 January, 1855

 Monday 1 Very few visitors.
 F. Cory with me.
 In the evening went to Sydney's to speak to Mrs. Martin about coming to me during baby's weaning.
 She is to let me know in a few days.
-Wrote to (unreadable) and Marion before breakfast---windy.
+Wrote to Mamma and Marion before breakfast---windy.

 Tuesday 2 Called to see Mrs. Bellhouse about making our collections and hear that Mrs. Burnet is to take her place--no meeting of S.S. (may refer to Sewing Society)